 You must provide the panel with enough information to make a decision.

 - read the competency/skills and abilities framework for the post carefully to understand what you need to demonstrate in your self-assessment

 - consider how your own experience relates to or is transferable to the competencies in the framework

 - reflect on roles, tasks and situations in which you demonstrated those competencies

 - select specific examples that best demonstrate the competencies as they are set out in the framework

-The competency framework lists in bullet-points the requirements of the post under 5 or 6 headings:
+A typical competency framework lists in bullet points the requirements of the post under five or six headings:

 Your strongest examples might not come from a legal or judicial context.
 For instance, if you have not sat as a judge before, you may have chaired a committee or board meeting.
+You could draw upon any voluntary or pro-bono work you may have done – such as working with charities or schools – to provide examples of the competencies.
 You can use these examples in your self-assessment.

 Using the SOAR model